libdither/libdither/research/ideas/dither/dither-consensus.md

 # Dither Consensus (WIP)

+## What is it
+Dither's consensus is a tool that allows for any configuration of *any possible consensus algorithm* that comes to an agreement from a predetermined set of computers.

 ## What does it do?

 Dither Consensus allows you to create linked data (blockchain or directed acyclic graphs) using the built-in validation system for [Self-defining structures](./self-defining-structures.md) and the consensus protocol that is preferred by the data structure.